 Day 15 Cairns

 Cairns is quite the place to visit if you love warm weather (it would be headline news for the city’s temperature to drop much below 20°C (68°F)) and want to visit the Great Barrier Reef.
 Take advantage of a free day to book one of the many optional activities that will get you out in nature’s playground.
-Snorkel or dive in the Great Barrier Reef, get that adrenaline pumping by whitewater rafting, skydiving, or bungee jumping and cap it all off on a Big Night Out In Cairns with your travel tribe.
+Snorkel or dive in the Great Barrier Reef, get that adrenaline pumping by whitewater rafting, skydiving, or bungee jumping and cap it all off on a Big Night Out in Cairns with your fellow travellers.
 Drinks all around are well deserved after spending the day escaping your comfort zones.

 Day 16 Cairns/Alice Springs

 Hop on a place to fly to Australia's interior where you'll transfer to your hostel in Alice Springs; the spiritual epicentre of Australia.
 Spend your free day journeying through the heart of the landscape.
 Active lovers rejoice as you walk a portion of the Larapinta Trail.
 History buffs visit the different cultural galleries, museums, sculptures and sacred sites in town offering a unique experience of Aboriginal art and heritage.
 At the end of the day simply enjoy the delights of this vibrant and diverse town from quirky bars to lively cafes, and restaurants with stunning views everywhere there’s plenty to choose from.

 Depart early and travel to the Red Centre.
 Hike the awe-inspiring Kings Canyon (seasonal) before continuing on to Uluru.